beatobongco/TIL/presentations/2017-08-04_WTF_is_Machine_Learning.md

 ### The magic of gradient descent

-Turns out with the magic of derivatives and by deriving the cost function, we can show Gary if a weight should be increased or decreased to minimize the cost function.
+Turns out with the magic of derivatives (we will derive the cost function), we can show Gary if a weight should be increased or decreased to minimize the cost function.

 ![image](static/images/graddes.png)